 Interviewing people who actually knew Ronald Tammen is a truly mind-blowing experience for a Tammen-obsessed person such as myself.
 These are folks who are harboring stories that have never made their way into news articles.
 Granted, it can take some pulling, because the details are few and far between.
-But even seemingly inconsequential comments that offer zero information about the question at hand—What do you think happened to Ron Tammen?—will provide a glimpse into a given moment in time, sometimes sweet, sometimes sorrowful, when Tammen was still walking among us.
+But even seemingly inconsequential comments that offer zero information about the question at hand—What happened to Ron Tammen?—will provide a glimpse into a given moment in time, sometimes sweet, sometimes sorrowful, when Tammen was still walking among us.

 Stories like: How Ron and his brothers Richard and John used to ride the bus to church on Sundays.
 How a neighbor’s dog had run across the street to greet Ron as he was delivering newspapers one day and, tragically, was hit by a car.
 How in high school Ron and John had made up hand signals to let one another know if their mother was in the school building because of some trouble Richard had gotten himself into.
 How Ronald had signed a classmate’s yearbook, “To the girl with the smile in her voice.”